Rizwanag/wikis/Spring-MVC-Hibernate-Integration.md

 * InternalViewResolver
 * Package information of controller classes
 * DataSource config -
-   - DataSource is an object/bean which contains all the information of database connection.
+   - DataSource is an object/bean which contains all the information for database connection.
 * SessionFactory bean requirement
    - Authentication - datasource
    - Table information - Mapped class name
    - What to access - Hibernate in this case
+* SessionFactory have db authentication information & hibernate related information.

 ###Bean Creations
 * Create a datasource